arangodb/kube-arangodb/docs/Manual/Programs/kube-arangodb/deployment_resource.md

 in the cluster.
 Possible values are:

-- `mmfiles` To use the MMfiles storage engine.
+- `MMFiles` To use the MMfiles storage engine.
-- `rocksdb` (default) To use the RocksDB storage engine.
+- `RocksDB` (default) To use the RocksDB storage engine.

 This setting cannot be changed after the cluster has been created.